lonnieezell/Bonfire2/_docs/widgets/charts.md

 ***Line Chart***

-You can choose to view:
+You can choose to:
-- The title
+- Display the title
+- View the legend
-- The legend
+- Choose the location of the legend

-Animations can be enabled.
+- Enable animation

-You can choose the value of the tension: Bezier curve tension of the line.
+- You can choose the value of the tension: Bezier curve tension of the line.
 Set to 0 to draw straightlines.

 Advanced settings: